jaakkopasanen/AutoEq/README.md

                         bias?
   --new_only            Only process input files which don't have results in
                         output directory.
-  --calibration CALIBRATION
-                        File path to CSV containing calibration data.
-Needed when using target responses not developed for the source measurement system.
-See `calibration`
-                        directory.
   --compensation COMPENSATION
                         File path to CSV containing compensation (target) curve.
 Compensation is necessary when equalizing